reposense/RepoSense/docs/UserGuide.md

 ```
 Note:
-If author-config.csv is not used or repositories that are not in author-config.csv,
+If author-config.csv is not used or the repositories being analyzed are not specified by any authors in author-config.csv,
 please add Standalone Configuration to those repostories.
 ```
 > [Link to Standalone Configuration](#standalone-configuration)